NicoloGalvani/temperat-here/README.md

 These data will then be used for each instance to evaluate the mixing second virial coefficient Bmix(T,P,RH) and the adiabatic constant γ(T,P,RH), which are sufficient to evaluate c0(T,P,RH).
 Two options to have T(c0,P,RH): approximate Bmix with a simplier analytic function, which brings an evaluable expression also for T; tabulate with high precision c0(T,P,RH), and compare the measurement of c0 with the table.

 After having tested that this procedure works, next steps will be:

 -To study how uncertainties propagate from the experimental data to final evaluations, handling them with package 'uncertainties' https://pythonhosted.org/uncertainties/.

 -To simulate how a real ambience would affect such a measurements, including considerations regarding frequency, absorption and sound analysis with package 'pyroomacoustics' https://github.com/LCAV/pyroomacoustics.

-# Who: contributions?
-This project will be used to test my capabilites in writing python, both in the form and in the content: this implicates that the work should be done only by myself.
-Nonetheless, the project can be followed by anyone in the making, and after the evaluation it will be opened to community's contributions.